dan-t-data/saas-billing-churn-analysis/README.md

 *(Built with synthetic data to protect confidentiality, modeled on real work at Vastian)*

 ---
 ## Executive Summary
 At Vastian, a Software-as-a-Service (SaaS) company, I conducted a churn analysis to quantify recurring revenue loss and uncover billing-driven churn risks.
 To ensure rigor, I built an end-to-end workflow across **Excel, SQL, and Tableau**:

 - **Excel** → cleaned and validated a 10k-row sample to spot inconsistencies and stress-test KPI logic.

-- **SQL** → scaled those cleaning rules to the full dataset, joined customers/subscriptions/invoices, and added churn flags and delay buckets.
-Exported one clean enriched CSV.
+- **SQL** → scaled those cleaning rules to the full dataset, joined customers/subscriptions/invoices, and created churn flags and delay buckets.
+Exported one enriched dataset.

-- **Tableau** → built an interactive dashboard to surface churn drivers and deliver actionable insights.
+- **Tableau** → designed an interactive dashboard with KPIs, filters, and visuals to surface churn drivers and ARR loss.

-The analysis revealed that enterprise accounts on manual payment methods (Check/Wire) had the highest churn, worsened by late payments and regional concentration in the South & Midwest.
-Recommendations to migrate customers to automated billing and strengthen collections could protect ~$380M ARR.
+The analysis revealed that **enterprise accounts on manual payment methods (Check/Wire)** churned at the highest rates, worsened by **late payments** and **regional concentration in the South & Midwest**.
+Overall, this equated to an estimated **$380M ARR lost to churn**, representing **11.9% of total revenue base**.

 ---
 ## Dataset Structure